 & to locate a word with a character either at the start or at the end of the word, use

-These work in same way as word boundaries but they are used to lines rather than words.
-To search for a word with particular character the start of the line, use
+These work in the same way as word boundaries but they are used to lines rather than words.
+To search for a word with the particular character at the start of the line, use

 $ grep “^s” file5

 This will locate the lines that are starting with digits.
 To search for all the lines that end with a particular character at the end, use

 This will locate all the lines that end with the letter y.

 Note:- You can also use this REGEX tester tool from EXTENDSCLASS to check your regex expressions.

 With this, we end our tutorial on how to use basic Regex.
 In the next & final tutorial on regex concepts, we will learn some other advanced regex concepts after which we should be able to create & use regex with ease.
 We will also share some examples of how to use regex properly after we have completed the tutorials on regex concepts.

 If have any queries/questions regarding this tutorial, please leave them in the comment box below.